larouxn/palindrome/INSTRUCTIONS.md

 - Open REPL: `irb`

-- Import module by pasting in code
+- Import module with copy/paste or run `require 'palindrome.rb'` from repo dir

 - Run `Palindrome.main("word or phrase of your choice")`